hdfsyu/FlyBird/README.md

 # Notes
 * press space to jump
 * its not the most best game, there are a lot of bugs
+* the itch.io page is [here](https://hdfsyu.itch.io/flybird)
+* there is no audio in the webgl version